iftechfoundation/ifarchive-admintool/README.md

 - Distributed under the MIT license
 - Created by Andrew Plotkin <erkyrath@eblong.com>

 This is the web interface that allows administrators and volunteers to move files around the IF Archive and edit the Index files that describe them.

-It is *not* meant for completely public access; volunteers must be given accounts.
-Certain admin tasks require command-line access on the Archive server.
+The web service maintains a list of users (including administrators).
+This uses a traditional web login process with authentication cookies.
+However, accounts are *not* self-service; each account must be created by an admin with command-line access.

+(We assume that admins have login accounts on the Archive server.
+Other volunteers do not; they can only log in through the web service.)

 The service is built on Python, server-side WSGI, and a whole lot of extremely Web-1.0 HTML forms.
 At present there is no Javascript at all.

-An overview of the contents:
+## Contents

 - `admin.wsgi`: A Python script that handles the main web interface.
 This lives in /var/ifarchive/wsgi-bin.
 - `tinyapp`: A general web-app framework for WSGI apps.
 Used by `admin.wsgi`.
 Lives in /var/ifarchive/wsgi-bin/lib.